 Cases involving roadway defects, public transit, or other public entities may follow different procedures and deadlines.

 A claim may involve medical expenses, lost income, future care needs, pain and suffering, and other losses depending on the facts and severity of the injuries.
+Learn more about compensation for bicycle accident victims in San Diego.

 Some people seek legal guidance because they are unsure how to handle a difficult claim, not because they have already decided to file a lawsuit.
 That may be especially true when: